Trading since 1989, our workshop is pleased to offer one of Australia’s finest repair services for all Brass and Woodwind instruments.

 We specialise in damage repair, and understand how to move, shape and de-dent metal.
 Whether it be a saxophone neck, a damaged trumpet or even a non-musical antique – we can repair it to be near-new!

 Aaron Ebert was born into a family of tool makers and musical instrument repairers.
 Naturally he has been involved in the business for most of his life, but he officially began his apprenticeship in 2012 after completing high-school.
 He studied Engineering at Monash University but decided to pursue instrument repair as a full-time career after finding a real passion for this work.

 He makes and supplies his own high-quality pads, and has a passion for the manufacture of tools and instrument parts.
 Sought after and known for his repair of brass instruments, he is now the director of the repair department.
 Aaron continues to expand the workshop In his spare-time he enjoys restoring machinery and spending time in the garden with his girlfriend and two white German shepherds.

 Brian Ebert commenced his apprenticeship in the early 1970’s under well-renowned Melbourne instrument technician Brian Murphy.
 Brian established Brass N’ Woodwind Workshop in 1989 and the workshop has grown from strength to strength since.
-You’ll find Brian on the bench most days, and he also offers his mentorship and a lending hand when the workshop is snowed under.
+Brian offers his mentorship and a lending hand when the workshop is snowed under.

 Patrick Watkins completed his work experience with us in 2015 and showed a keen interest to learn brass instrument repairs.
 Since then, Pat works part-time in the brass department in-between the commitments of his Melbourne Science degree and brass band.
 He has a keen eye for detail and is always developing his skills.